thomaxius-and-co/lemon_bot_discord/README.md

 	* import cleverbot
 	* import wolframalpha
 	* from bs4 import BeautifulSoup
-   * Grab an API Key from, http://openweathermap.org and place it in the variable API_KEY
+   * Grab an API Key from, http://openweathermap.org
-   * Get the bots creds and update the client.login call
-	* client.login('EMAIL', 'PASSWORD')
+   * Also grab an API from https://www.wolframalpha.com/
    * You can then log into the bot manually and join a server or you can hack it to use the bot_join function.
    * Set the following environment variables:
      * OPEN_WEATHER_APPID
 	 * LEMONBOT_TOKEN
 	 * WOLFRAM_ALPHA_APPID

      To do this, you can either set them in system settings, or you can do SET valuename=value on windows command line before you run python.
+	 Or you can hardcode them into run_lemon_bot.py
 ## Requirements:
    * Python 3.5.0
    * cleverbot 0.2.1 - https://pypi.python.org/pypi/cleverbot